dskow/helm-charts/README.md

 **NOTE**: obtain my-agent-cert.pfx via an Rampart-ai representative.

 ```
-openssl pkcs12 -in my-agent-cert.pfx -clcerts -nokeys -out temp.crt -legacy
+openssl base64 -in ./kubetest-quake3stack-agent-cert.pfx -out pem.pem
 ```

-Take all the lines between BEGIN and END in crt file and past into cert field of my-cred.yaml
+Take all the lines pem file, remove the line breaks, and past into cert field of my-cred.yaml

+Here is command to reduce pem file to one line.

 ```
------BEGIN CERTIFICATE-----
-MII
-...
-E4M=
------END CERTIFICATE-----
+tr -d "\n" < pem.pem
 ```

 In notepad++, type the passphrase, select it and choose Plugins->MIMI Tools->Base64 Encode and paste that into key field of my-cred.yaml